The Rise Of Oat Milk: How COVID Changed How We Drink

 Non-dairy milks have been sky-rocketing in popularity for well over a decade now; whereas, in the ‘90s, it was a rite of passage for famous people to appear in a “Got milk?” campaign, now celebrities like Natalie Portman and Jay Z are investing millions into funding Oatly.
 Suddenly, being an adult who admits to drinking a glass of milk once in a while amounts to having a dirty secret.

 Shame, unfortunately, drives a lot of the conversations around our food choices, and there is no small element of it involved in society’s move away from animal-based products and toward plant-based ones.
-For some, it’s related to personal health concerns: Milk might not actually be as beneficial as all those Dairy Council of America ads led us to believe (shocking, I know), so opting for non-dairy milk feels like a way to stay nutritionally virtuous, something that goes hand-in-hand with the “clean” eating trend of the last few years.
+For some, it’s related to personal health concerns: Milk might not actually be as beneficial as we're led to believe (shocking, I know), so opting for non-dairy milk feels like a way to stay nutritionally virtuous, something that goes hand-in-hand with the “clean” eating trend of the last few years.
 Then too, some people’s “milk shame” might stem from the knowledge that factory farming is a leading cause of climate change, and so they’re trying to do the right thing for the world by avoiding animal products whenever possible.
-They might not be prepared to go vegan, or even give up meat, but they can choose a plant-based milk, especially when it’s stocked at their favorite coffee shop, and taking over the dairy aisle of even the most run-of-the-mill grocery stores.
+They might not be prepared to go vegan, or even give up meat, but they can choose a plant-based milk, especially when it’s stocked at their favourite coffee shop, and taking over the dairy aisle of even the most run-of-the-mill grocery stores.

+Oat milk, then, burst onto the scene at just the right moment to make an impact.
+It had another unexpected advantage too: People had been eager to explore the world of dairy-free milks for a while, but were also finding out that the most commonly found plant-based milks — soy and almond — had complicated aspects rivalling those of regular milk.
+Soy milk, for one, has caused concern surrounding potential health issues related to fertility and cancer; almond milk uses up vast quantities of water, and most almond farmers are over-reliant on pesticides.
+And that’s not even mentioning all the preservatives and stabilizers and additives put in commercial non-dairy milks.
+Oat milk, though, was touted as being different: the sustainable non-dairy option, free of excess sugar and preservatives.
+As healthy as eating a bowl of whole-grain cereal — healthier, actually, because there wasn’t any cow milk involved.

 Advertisement